 As the century turned an aging boathouse and limited room at the VFW property pressed the need for a new home.
 The Orlando Rowing Club had built a new boathouse at the City of Orlando's Lake Fairview Park and Edgewater parents began work on getting a similar arrangement with the City.
 A large Field of Dreams grant from Orange County provided the bulk of the funding and a bank loan secured by several members and alumni did the rest.
 Despite the 3 hurricanes that hit Orlando in 2004, construction went on and the new boathouse was dedicated in March 2005 with rack space to hold 16 shells and a 2nd floor space to be completed at a later date.

 ORA ProgramsEdgewater Crew is a competitive rowing program open to all current students at Edgewater High School who are eligible to participate in high school athletics.
-We compete with approximately 40 other school and multi-school club teams in Florida and take at least 2 out-of-state trips a year to compete on a regional or national level.
+We compete with approximately 45 other school and multi-school club teams in Florida and occasionally take out-of-state trips a year to compete on a regional or national level.

 Practice begins at the start of the school year and runs through April.

 Junior Eagles is a recreational program designed to introduce rowing to boys and girls attending any area middle school, regardless of where they plan to attend high school.
-Sessions are held on Saturday mornings in the Spring and Fall and maintain an informal and fun atmosphere.
-Each session is capped by a short exhibition race with other middle school programs for rowers ready to participate in a race.
+Sessions are held on Saturday mornings and Wednesday afternoons through most of the year.
+All Junior Eagles programs emphasize an informal and fun atmosphere.
+When possible, each session is capped by a short exhibition race with other middle school programs for rowers ready to participate in a race.

 ORA By Laws